top of page

 In summary:

 • Think about how your brand's colour palette affects perception and can very easily turn off potential customers.
-Make sure it marries in with your brand ethos.
+Make sure it marries with your brand ethos.

 • Keep your visual assets consistent including brand colours and typeface (it's advised to stick to three at the most) Just to be clear - the typeface is a particular style of lettering and the font refers to variations of said lettering i.e. size/weight.